panagiotis-koletsis/inovAPI/README.md

------ INOV setup with example on Linux based terminal In this process docker and curl (on terminal) should be downloaded Also in case of organazation restriction the computer that runs the dockerized API needs to have access to huggingface and be able to download RELIK model:
+----- INOV setup with example on Linux based terminal In this process docker and curl (on terminal) should be downloaded Also in case of organazation restriction the computer that runs the dockerized API needs to have access to huggingface and be able to download RELIK model: https://huggingface.co/sapienzanlp/relik-relation-extraction-nyt-large  #do not download it the code does
+It has been tested on .txt files (You can see the files inside the container by doing cat test.txt and cat test1.txt) after sudo docker exec -it fastapi-app /bin/bash

 1) Download the image : https://drive.google.com/drive/folders/1TqqyAafeK5z5DvfzdZ1knizYshg8EZ8O